Havila Polaris ferry

 - WiFi coverage is shipwide.

-- On top deck are located the Navigation Bridge and Helideck (aft-located helipad / helicopter landing area used in cases of emergency).
-Large parts of ship's top-deck is covered by solar panels generating some of the onboard used electricity.
+On top deck are located the Navigation Bridge and Helideck (aft-located helipad / helicopter landing area used in cases of emergency).
+Large parts of the ship's top-deck are covered by solar panels generating some of the onboard used electricity.

 Emergency instructions are displayed in all staterooms as well as on all TV screens and assembly points (muster stations).
 Life jackets are issued at the assembly stations.
 In cases of emergency, the use of elevators/passenger lifts is forbidden.
 Smoking throughout the ship is forbidden.